Immanuel in Isaiah and Matthew

 Apparently, Ahaz was not too receptive to the prophetic word (7:13).
 So Isaiah continued with the "sign" of a second child, which leads into the well-known passage in 7:14.
 At this point, we will avoid dealing with the issues surrounding the traditional translation of "virgin" (see Isaiah 7:14 - Translation Issues).
 It has been such an emotional issue that it tends to sidetrack all other considerations in interpreting this passage.

 Instead, let’s focus on the rest of the passage that unfolds around this second child.
 We must admit that this child is not specified as Isaiah’s child.
 However, since the first and third children here are Isaiah’s, and the text specifically mentions Isaiah’s children as "signs in Israel," the explicit mention of this second child as a "sign" seems to suggest that this is likewise Isaiah’s child.
-However, the text does not say that directly and we do not have to make that decision to hear the rest of the passage.
+On the other hand, the child could refer to a future king of Judah, perhaps Hezekiah (as Isa 9:1-7).
+However, the text does not directly identify the child and we do not have to make that decision to hear the rest of the passage.